ekmolloy/trees-in-the-desert-tutorial/README.md

 ![Alt text](images/decomp-4.png)

-To simplify this tutorial, we have already performed step 2; note that in the newest versions of NJMerge and TreeMerge being released this month, this step is automated.
+To simplify this tutorial, we have already performed step 2.

 Part III